empathyco/x/packages/x-adapter/README.md

 #### Using a mutable schema

 This feature lets you have some default mappers, and modify or extend them for some concrete implementations.
-To do so, you can use the `createMutableSchema` function, passing a a `Source` and `Target` type parameters to map your models.
+To do so, you can use the `createMutableSchema` function, passing a `Source` and `Target` type parameters to map your models.
 This function will return a `MutableSchema` that apart from the mapping information will also contain some methods to create new schemas or modify the current one.